 At the airport, the parent/guardian and the child must go to the Southwest Airlines ticket counter to check in.
 Have a copy of the UM's itinerary and proof of the UM's age (via a birth certificate, passport etc.) along with the UM Information Form.

-When it's time to board the flight, a flight attendant will get your child and let them get on the plane before general boarding starts.
+When it's time to board the flight, a flight attendant will get your child and let him get on the plane before general boarding starts.

 Parents/guardians are required to stay in the gate area until the UM's flight is in the air.
 They should also call the parent/guardian picking up the UM to let him/her know that the flight has departed.